Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/practice.md

 Take a look on example GitHub Page enabled for this script: https://writers-instagram.github.io/GitHub-for-technical-writers-WORKSHOP/

-## Automation, Travis, links validation
+## Automation for links validation

 Continuous integration is a way of automating processes aroung your project.
 - https://travis-ci.org